gvwilson/thirdbit/src/fiction/cloudherd/index.md

 but not the only one scowling at the new arrival.

-Noxy's mother Indy thumped the speaker's drum three times and stepped up onto the squared-off stone that marked the center of the square.
+Noxy's mother Indy thumped the speaker's drum three times and stepped onto the squared-off stone in the center of the square.
 "Friends," she said loudly,
 patting the air with her hands to quiet everyone.
 "Friends, please.